-- Criminal Harassment Criminal Harassment such as stalking, threats and sexual or physical assault are covered by the Criminal Code.
+Criminal Harassment - Criminal Harassment such as stalking, threats and sexual or physical assault are covered by the Criminal Code.
 Employees are encouraged to report any criminal behaviour to the Police.
-Staff are not to place themselves at risk or jeopardize anyone's safety when dealing with any perceived or real situation of violence or threats of violence, including domestic violence. - Reprisals No employee should be subject to reprisals for filing a complaint in good faith, under this policy.
-Anyone experiencing reprisals should report it immediately to their supervisor/manager or the Human Resources staff.
+Staff are not to place themselves at risk or jeopardize anyone's safety when dealing with any perceived or real situation of violence, or threats of violence, including domestic violence.

+Reprisals - No employee should be subject to reprisal for filing a complaint in good faith, under this policy.
+Anyone experiencing reprisal should report it immediately to their supervisor/manager or Human Resources.